nsacyber/HIRS/README.md

     * Optionally allows uploaded Certificates of trusted parties

 ### [TPM Provisioner](https://github.com/nsacyber/HIRS/tree/main/HIRS_Provisioner.NET)
-  * Requests an Attestation Identity Certificate for the TPM from the ACA.
+  * Requests an Attestation Certificate for the TPM from the ACA.
   * Transfer's TCG Artifacts to the ACA (TPM Endorsement Certificates, Platform Certificates, Reference Integrity Manifests, Event Logs, etc.)
   * Reads the device's hardware, network, firmware, and OS info for platform and component validation
   * Provides a TPM Quote for Firmware Integrity Checking